DrewAlderfer/100days_summer23/README.md

 | Day | cocoID | image link | drawing |
 | --- | ---    |   ---      |  ---    |
 | 1   | *TODO* | *TODO*     | *TODO*  |

+Just something to go at the bottom of this file.

+So that I can test something